 Advantages and Disadvantages of GIS

-Below are the advantages and disadvantages of GIS:
+Below are the advantages and disadvantages :

 |It can process multiple data formats and data sets.
-For example, Satellite images, vector data points like coordinates, latitude, and longitude, drive files from drones and high sensors cameras.||GIS often requires trained candidates from the field of Geology, bioinformatics or Information technology.
-Non – GIS person will end up ruining the setup completely.|
+For example, Satellite images and vector data points like coordinates, latitude, and longitude drive files from drones and high-sensor cameras.||GIS often requires trained candidates from Geology, bioinformatics, or Information technology.
+Non – GIS person will end up ruining the setup entirely.|

-|GIS can be integrated with various hardware and software to create a robust environment.||GIS is incomplete without the available meaningful spatial datasets and databases.|
+|GIS can be integrated with various hardware and software to create a robust environment.||It is incomplete without the available meaningful spatial datasets and databases.|

-|This system has the potential to analyze past data sets and also analytics on future predictions based on the trends.||People and organizations complain about GIS being very expensive for implementing and integrating.|
+|This system can analyze past data sets and analytics on future predictions based on the trends.||People and organizations complain about GIS being very expensive to implement and integrate.|

-|It is used for natural resource management by analyzing, managing and monitoring natural hazards.||It requires a large amount of data to be inputted in the system and hence, there are more chances of errors.|
+|It is used for natural resource management by analyzing, managing, and monitoring natural hazards.||It requires a large amount of data to be inputted into the system, and hence, there are more chances of errors.|

-|GIS is highly efficient when it comes to data collection, processing, and visualization.||Most of the time organizations fail to implement fully functioning GIS.|
+|It is highly efficient for data collection, processing, and visualization.||Most of the time, organizations fail to implement fully functioning GIS.|

-|It allows easy record keeping of geographical changes for further analysis.||Data privacy and integrity is an important asset of GIS.
-It has more risks when comes to privacy violation.|
+|It allows easy record-keeping of geographical changes for further analysis.||Data privacy and integrity is an essential asset of GIS.
+It has more risks when it comes to privacy violations.|

 Career Growth in GIS

-- Working in the field of GIS is more than data analysis and operating GUI based software.
+- Working in the field of GIS is more than data analysis and operating GUI-based software.
 GIS nowadays is evolving more than what was defined in textbooks and universities.

-- Apple and Google mostly work on the lower consumer crowd for desktop, phone and tablet experiences.
+- Apple and Google mostly work on the lower consumer crowd for desktop, phone, and tablet experiences.
 TomTom is always a frontier in the field of GPS devices.
 They have various navigation devices to their name.